 Great for the environment and quiet to drive, electric cars are growing in popularity, but not by as much as you might think.
-Sales of electric vehicles made up just 2.2% of new car sales last year.
+Sales of electric vehicles made up just 2.7% 1 of new car sales the first half of 2019.

 They have a point.
 New electric cars are expensive to buy.
 Even the cheapest on the market, the Renault Zoe, costs around £14,000 after you’ve factored the government’s Plug In Car Grant, which gives a saving of £4,500 off the list price of zero-emission models.
 If you’re after something a bit fancier, a BMW i3s starts at £33,480 and a Tesla Model S at £54,500, after the government grant.